Hagia Sophia: Witness to Empires

 How to use in your homeschool or co-op:

-1–2 week immersive unit
+1–2 week unit

 Humanities architecture study